Greve in Chianti

 Parish Church (Pieve) of San Cresci

-The 10th century parish church of San Cresci is one of the most important Romanesque structures in the Chianti region.
+The 10 C parish church of San Cresci is one of the most important Romanesque structures in the region of Chianti, Italy, in a region famous for its Romanesque parish churches.

 The church has recently been restored and is open to the public on certain days.
-In any case, the exterior and surroundings are well worth a visit, and wine and olive oil can be bought from the neighbouring Podere San Cresci.
+In any case, the exterior and surroundings are well worth a visit, and wine and olive oil can be bought from the neighbouring Pieve di San Cresci winery.

 Romanesque mullioned window in the nathex wall of the Pieve.